-We begin the series with our Select 6 Best Summer Music Festivals of 2019, because what goes better together than tailgating, summertime and live music?
-Vote for your favorite of the six by noon Wednesday, May 29.
-We will tabulate the results and release the Top 6 shortly thereafter, both on our website and across social media platforms.
+We began the series with our Select 6 Best Summer Music Festivals of 2019 because what goes better together than tailgating, summertime and live music?
+You all have spoken and you’re telling us Lollapalooza is the way to go!
+Check out the results for our first ever Select 6!

 Because it’s got the history, the hippy factor, and a lineup that includes Phish, Post Malone, the Avett Brothers and the Lumineers.
 If we’re not getting Woodstock 50 this summer – investors just pulled the plug on the 50th anniversary concert – then Bonnaroo is the next best thing.